helm/charts/stable/postgresql/README.md

 The above command creates a PostgreSQL user named `my-user` with password `secretpassword`.
 Additionally it creates a database named `my-database`.

+`postgresPassword` can alternatively be provided as map containing the name of an external `Secret` and key which contains this password.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,

 ```bash